-The Company is authorized to issue unlimited Common shares without par value.
+The Company is authorized to issue unlimited Common Shares without par value.
 There is one class of shares only.
-As at the date hereof there are 22,269,961 common shares issued and outstanding.
-At a General Meeting of the Company, on a show of hands, every shareholder present in person and entitled to vote and every proxy holder duly appointed by a holder of a share who would have been entitled to vote shall have one vote and on a poll, every shareholder present in person or represented by proxy shall have one vote for each share of which such shareholder is the registered holder.
+As at the date hereof there are 46,010,621 Common Shares issued and outstanding.
+At an Annual General Meeting of the Company, on a show of hands, every Shareholder present in person and entitled to vote and every proxy holder duly appointed by a holder of a share who would have been entitled to vote shall have one vote and on a poll, every Shareholder present in person or represented by proxy shall have one vote for each share of which such Shareholder is the registered holder.